DragonRidersUnite/book/src/01-hello-dragon.md

 ## Screen Coordinates Explained

 Let's take a detour down Screen Coordinates Road.
-The `x` and `y` positions are coordinates on the two-dimensional plane of the game window.
+The `x` and `y` values are coordinates on the two-dimensional plane of the game window.
 Remember geometry?
 I barely do.
 But this is important, so don't doze off on me yet.
 We're only still in the first chapter!

 ![diagram showing x, y axis with 0, 0 being in the bottom left and 1280, 720 being in the upper right](./img/c01-coords.png)